What is Advent?

 It's the most wonderful time of the year, and we hope that you will join us as we celebrate this Advent and Christmas season.

 Annual Chili Supper | Friday, December 7 from 6:00 PM - 8:00 PM

 Enjoy a bowl of chili (or two!) and singing at one of Faith's most beloved traditions!
 Contact Mark at firstname.lastname@example.org for more information.

-Parents can drop off children ages 0-8th grade at church to practice music for Sunday morning and enjoy Christmas games and crafts.
+Parents can drop off children ages 0-8th grade at church to practice their performance for Sunday morning and enjoy Christmas games and crafts.
 Free of charge.
-RSVP to the church office at firstname.lastname@example.org.
+RSVP to the church office at email@example.com.

-Children ages 4 through 5th grade are invited to sing Christmas songs in the service on December 10.
-They will be practicing each week during the Sunday school hour (9:45 AM on Sunday morning) between now and then.
-Contact Stephanie at email@example.com for more information.
+Children ages 4 through 5th grade are invited to participate in a Christmas play during the Sunday School hour (9:45 AM - 10:45 AM) on December 9.
+They will be practicing each week during Sunday school between now and then.
+Contact Stephanie at firstname.lastname@example.org for more information.

 Students 6th - 8th grade are invited to join our annual Christmas party!
 Contact Steven at email@example.com for more information.

 High School Progressive Dinner | Saturday, December 15 at 5:00 PM